-(CS)3 is able to provide a number of specialist services, which include, but are not limited to the list below and on some other pages.
-For those items where more details are available, mousing-over the paragraph displays a tool-tip, and the cube on the left can be clicked when it is an active link with a roll-over image, and takes you to pages with more information or to external websites.
+(CS)3 is able to provide a number of specialist services, which include, but are not limited to, the list below and on some other pages.
+For those list items with an active link, the title is brown, mousing-over the paragraph displays a tool-tip, and the cube on the left has a roll-over image.
+Clicking on the cube takes you to pages with more information or to external websites.
 In many cases more information can be obtained from tool-tips on images and form inputs on the linked pages.
 For any further information, please use the email address below.
-You can also mouse-over the logo image above for some additional technical information.
+You can also click on the logo image above for some additional technical information.

-3D graphics: Display scientific/engineering data and used for educational resources.
+7. 3D graphics: Display scientific/engineering data and used for educational resources.
 This makes use of WebGL in those browsers supporting it, and can be combined with other resources mentioned above.
 The logo on the home page uses WebGL.
-A note on hiding your email address from spammers is included.

-Software Related Videos: A number of videos were downloaded from YouTube, edited as necessary, then uploaded to the link here for convenience, particularly if the original videos are later removed from YouTube.
+8. Software Related Videos A number of videos were downloaded from YouTube, edited as necessary, then uploaded to the link here for convenience, particularly if the original videos are later removed from YouTube.

 |Return to the||home page|